Solanum linnaeanum

 Photographer: Thabo Maphisa

-Solanum linnaeanum, the apple of Sodom, devil’s apple, or in Afrikaans the bitterappel (bitter apple) or gifappel (poison apple), has certainly made an impression on people, judging from its list of derogatory names.
-In contrast, its specific epithet of linnaeanum is illustrious: it honours Carl Linnaeus, the eighteenth century Swedish botanist who laid the foundations of the binomial biological naming scheme used worldwide today.
-(Nightshade and apple of Sodom are names shared with several other species of the Solanum genus.)
+Solanum linnaeanum, the apple of Sodom, devil’s apple, or in Afrikaans the bitterappel (bitter apple) or gifappel (poison apple), has certainly made an impression on people, judging from its list of negative connotation or derogatory names.
+In contrast, its specific epithet, linnaeanum, is illustrious: It honours Carl Linnaeus, the eighteenth century Swedish botanist who laid the foundations of the binomial biological naming scheme used worldwide today.
+Nightshade and apple of Sodom are names shared with several other species of the Solanum genus.
+Scientifically the plant used to be called S. hermannii and S. sodomeum at different times.

-The plant is a prickly shrub that grows to 1 m.
-The prickles that become 1,2 cm long and yellow, pale green or reddish in colour, are straight and sharp.
+S. linnaeanum is a spiny, single-stemmed shrub that grows to 1 m in height.
+The prickles of about 1,2 cm long are yellow, pale green or sometimes reddish in colour.
+They are straight and sharp, present all over the plant.